MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 > summary(lumi.N.Q, 'QC') ## QC summary
 ```

-We can now plot the density and box plot of our samples, after **RSN** normalization.
+We can now plot the density and box plot of our samples, after the **RSN** normalization.

 ```{r}
 > plot(lumi.N.Q, what='density')